TaygaHoshi/tt-project/Classes/Soldier.md

 **Style Specialization 2**
 	Choose one style to gain further expertise with it.
 You gain all of the listed benefits of that style.
 	Melee specialization:
-		After you hit a creature with your melee weapon, you can do a basic attack, with your two handed or main hand weapon, to another adjacent creature for 2 stamina.
-This attack deals half damage and has a -2 penalty on its precision roll.
-You can use this ability once per turn.
+		First basic melee weapon attack you make has a +1 bonus to its precision roll.
+		For 2 stamina, you can choose to attack two creatures within range.
+You make two basic attacks, and each deal half damage.
 	Ranged specialization:
 		Basic ranged weapon attacks you make before moving this turn gain a +1 to their precision rolls.
 		Additionally, you can spend 2 stamina before a basic ranged attack to add a bonus damage equal to your ACU to this attack.